Maimuzamilhu/Agentic-AI/08_Crew AI/02_Project/01_Health_crewai/readme.md

 !["Output"](02_Project/00003.png)

+![Health CrewAI Output][]
-![Health CrewAI Output][]The application will generate personalized recommendations, including dietary guidelines, health considerations, and other important advice tailored to the user's input.## ContributingWe welcome contributions from the community!
-If you would like to contribute, please follow these steps:1.
-Fork the repository.2.
-Create a new branch (`git checkout -b feature-branch`).3.
-Make your changes and commit them (`git commit -m 'Add some feature'`).4.
-Push to the branch (`git push origin feature-branch`).5.
-Open a pull request.## LicenseThis project is licensed under the MIT License.
+The application will generate personalized recommendations, including dietary guidelines, health considerations, and other important advice tailored to the user's input.## ContributingWe welcome contributions from the community!
+If you would like to contribute, please follow these steps
+:1.
+Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.## LicenseThis project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.---Thank you for using Health CrewAI!